godotengine/godot-docs/classes/class_node.rst

 - void **_physics_process** **(** :ref:`float<class_float>` delta **)** |virtual|

 Called during the physics processing step of the main loop.
-Physics processing means that the frame rate is synced to the physics, i.e. the ``delta`` variable should be constant.
+Physics processing means that the frame rate is synced to the physics, i.e. the ``delta`` variable should be constant. ``delta`` is in seconds.

 It is only called if physics processing is enabled, which is done automatically if this method is overridden, and can be toggled with :ref:`set_physics_process<class_Node_method_set_physics_process>`.